huisenlim/EGL314TeamD/README.md

                         continue
 ```

-And tag is in the zone
+And tag is in the zone where the ghosts is,
 ```python
 for zi, ghost in enumerate(Ghosts):
                         if ghost.get("active", True):